techouse/intl-date-time/README.md

 The API is adapted from [Nova's default `DateTime` Field](https://nova.laravel.com/docs/1.0/resources/fields.html#datetime-field).

 The module itself offers 3 optional configurations:
-* __locale__ - _OPTIONAL_ -  With this you can define the module's locale.
+* __locale__ - _OPTIONAL_ -  Set the module's locale.
 If you do not it will automatically use your app's `config('app.locale')`.
 If you manually define an unsupported locale it will throw an Exception!
-* __dateFormat__ - _OPTIONAL_ - With this you can define a date format.
+* __dateFormat__ - _OPTIONAL_ - Set a date format.
 If you do not provide it the module will automatically use the appropriate locale's date format.
 The format must be [MomentJS compatible](https://momentjs.com/docs/#/displaying/format/)!
-* __timeFormat__ - _OPTIONAL_ - With this you can define a time format.
+* __timeFormat__ - _OPTIONAL_ - Set a time format.
 If you do not provide it the module will automatically use `HH:mm:ss`.
 The format must be [MomentJS compatible](https://momentjs.com/docs/#/displaying/format/)!
 If you manually define an unsupported time format it will throw an Exception!
+* __placeholder__ - _OPTIONAL_ - Set a placeholder.
+If you do not want a placeholder set it to `false`.
+* __errorMessage__ - _OPTIONAL_ - Set a custom error message in case of an invalid date format.
+If you do not set it it will display an error message in English.

 Simply use `IntlDateTime` class instead of `DateTime` directly or alias it like the example below so you won't have to refactor too much existing code.